bartkozal/toModal/README.md

 ### Settings

-You can modify some options by hash array putted as toModal function argument:
+You can modify some options by hash array putted as function argument:

     $("#popup").toModal({ showOnLoad: true, opacity: 1, overlayElementId: 'overlay' });

 Available parameters:

- * opacity - overlay background opacity (default: **0.85**)
+ * opacity - opacity of overlay background (default: **0.85**)
  * zIndex - z-index of modal popup (default: **100**)
  * showOnLoad - display popup on load (default: **false**)
  * openElement - class or id of element which open popup (default: **.toModalOpen**)